franciscoescher/gosimplerest/README.md

 The api will create endpoints for each resource configuration provided to the Add<Router>Handlers functions.

-Currently supported routers are gin and gorilla mux.
+Currently supported routers are gorilla mux, gin and chi.

 To resource configuration can be see in the `./resource/resource.go` file, in the `Resource` struct.